HOP-Software/sage-roots-10-wpengine-codeship-CD-CI/README.md

 The below build script(s) will check out the linchpin build scripts from github and then run the shell script accordingly based on the environment variables.

-In the script below you will see this script is specifcally for **master** if you wanted to use this for staging you would setup a deployment that targets **develop** specifically.
+In the script below you will see this script is specifcally for **main** if you wanted to use this for staging you would setup a deployment that targets **develop** specifically.

-### deploying to your pipeline (master|develop)
+### deploying to your pipeline (main|develop)

-In order to deploy to your pipeline you can use the following command regardless of master, develop or a custom branch.
+In order to deploy to your pipeline you can use the following command regardless of main, develop or a custom branch.
 We are utilizing `https` instead of `SSH` so we can `git clone` the deployment script without requiring authentication.

 ```
 # load our build script from the Hop-Software repo